 In the same way permaculture gardeners and farmers trust nature to do most of the hard work for them, we can trust our bodies.
 This is where intuitive eating, a set of practices which help us build body trust and better look after ourselves, comes in.

 Listening to our natural hunger and fullness cues, understanding cravings, and responding to these signals in sensitive, compassionate and respectful ways all build body trust and actually promote health.
 Yes, this means honouring your chocolate craving instead of replacing it with cacao powder sprinkled on rice cakes.
-That kind of shit only leads to an inevitable binge on more Snickers bars than you actually would have eaten to satisfy to craving in the first place.
+That kind of thing only leads to an inevitable binge on more Snickers bars than you actually would have eaten to satisfy to craving in the first place.

 If you have any comments (especially if you're a more seasoned permaculture afficionado than I am!) or questions I'd love to hear them - pop them in the comments box below.